 Read more: Reducing health risks through mold growth prevention

 These reasons are why farmers and handlers always try to limit the chance of mold growth when storing their crops.
+It is important in preventing post-harvest and storage losses and ensuring overall safety.

 See some tips below to learn how they do it: